 These are always fun to get in a care package.
 We rarely have the opportunity to pamper ourselves while serving, so these are compact, easy to mail, and fun to try.
 Plus, they are great for your skin!
 This variety pack comes with 24!

-- Stamps and Stationery
+Stamps and Stationery

 If you want to receive letters from your Peace Corps volunteer, send them some stamps and stationery to make it easier for them.
 This PC volunteer gift is really a gift for you since you will be able to stay in contact with them.

 Any snacks or food from home are great to receive in a care package.
 Nuts, candy, Twinkies, cookies, trail mix, and more.
 Anything that looks yummy!

-- Sauces from Home: Arby’s, Taco Bell, etc.…
+Sauces from Home: Arby’s, Taco Bell, etc.…

-I know this one sounds ridiculous, but it was one of my favorite things I received.
+I know this one sounds ridiculous, but it was one of my favorite gifts I received.
 When I was living in Belize with the Peace Corps, I started to miss the flavors of home.
 I loved the local food, but after a while, I just needed something familiar and comfortable.
 My sister sent me a giant box of Taco Bell and Arby’s sauce and it made a huge difference.
 I don’t even eat fast food, but there was something homey about those sauces.
-You can just go to the restaurants and pick up some packets for free or you can find some bottles on Amazon.
+You can just go to the restaurants and pick up some packets for free or you can find some bottles here.

-- Supplies for Their Dog (if they adopt one): Flea Collar, Treats, etc..
+Supplies for Their Dog (if they adopt one): Flea Collar, Treats, etc..